bitcoinz-dev-tools/btcz-docker-full-env/README.md

 <a class="et_pb_button et_pb_button_6 et_animated et_pb_bg_layout_dark" href="https://play.google.com/store/apps/details?id=com.btczcom.btcz&hl=en_ZA" target="_blank" data-icon="&#xf1d8;">Android Wallet </a>
 </div>

-That is means you can run a full node wallet and connect from any device to your node using BitcoinZ Copay Wallet without middlemen.
+That means you can run a full node wallet and connect from any device to your node using BitcoinZ Copay Wallet without middlemen.
 You can connect to your own network via VPN or port forwarding to BWS API.
 After running the BitcoinZ full container you need only change BMS settings in the wallet with your IP address.
 By running this dock container  (full node wallet)  you helping with the decentralization.